COSC-499-W2025/capstone-project-team-11/docs/logs/individual/TannerDyckLog.md

 - Reviewed code contributions and various other PR requests
 - Completed my peer reviews for week 6
 - Completed my individual logs for week 6
-- Completed our team log for week 6